krathalan/apparmor-profiles/README.md

 You may need to add local changes to allow `polybar` modules to work which I have not tested.
 I have tested the following modules to work: i3, xwindow, network, pulseaudio, cpu, date.

 ### postfix
+You may need to add local changes to allow `postfix` to access your HTTPS certificates, if you keep them somewhere other than `/etc/letsencrypt/`.

 These profiles may not work depending on your configuration.
 Patches accepted.

+### radicale
+You may need to add local changes to allow `radicale` to access your `htpasswd` file, if you keep it somewhere other than `/etc/radicale/`.
+You may need to add local changes to allow `radicale` to access your storage directory, if you keep it somewhere other than `/var/lib/radicale/`.
+You may need to add local changes to allow `radicale` to access your HTTPS certificates, if you keep them somewhere other than `/etc/letsencrypt/`.

 ### redshift
 This profile has been tested to work correctly on Xorg with the `redshift` repo package and on Sway with the `redshift-wlr-gamma-control` AUR package.